News

 Through it all, Park returned to the same refrain: the district is safer and more orderly than it was in 2021.
 But that comparison grows thinner with time.

-WRAC is often generally considered friendly terrain for Park.
+WRAC is generally considered friendly terrain for Park.
 The alliance is composed of Westside neighborhood councils that tend to be dominated by older, white homeowners and long-time property owners.
 Their agendas frequently center on public order, encampments, parking, traffic, land use resistance and opposition to density.
 “Local control” arguments and enforcement-first messaging typically resonate in these rooms.
-The venue itself underscored that dynamic.
-First Lutheran Church has a long and controversial history in Venice politics, including early anti-vehicle dwelling signage and heated neighborhood council meetings during the height of the homelessness wars.
-It is not a neutral civic hall, but part of the institutional landscape that shaped Westside resistance politics.
-In other words, this was about as friendly a setting as Park is likely to encounter outside of her own campaign events.
+That generational dynamic was visible in the audience, with many older attendees strongly backing Park.

 And yet the afternoon did not unfold as a coronation.
 The crowd was visibly split, and applause lines landed unevenly.
+Support for Malik was especially pronounced among younger attendees, many of whom framed the race as a choice about the district’s future rather than a referendum on 2021.
 There were moments of audible frustration directed at the councilmember.
 At the close of the debate, a chant of “Faizah, Faizah” broke out, and some Park supporters appeared stunned by the intensity of the reaction.

 Search